padmick/tomorrowlandwiki/archive/vouchers2019.md

 Menu: Fresh Juice, Eggs, Variety of Bread, Spreads & Sweets, Crispy Granola, Yoghurt, More (Additional Items with cost below)

-**MONTAGOE BREAKFAST** €27 for 1 Day; €75 for 3 Day - 07:30 - 12:30 - Only available for Montagoe guests.
+**MONTAGOE BREAKFAST** €27 for 1 Day; €75 for 3 Day - 07:30 to 12:30 - Only available for Montagoe guests.
 A Buffet were you are allowed 1 walk through the buffet but were permitted to take two plates.

 You could also buy this on the day (Same price) if you did not pre-book a voucher (warning - this might not be the same for future years)